-Because equation (1) has been broken into two estimations, we need instruments that explain government funding and instruments that explain fund-raising expenditures.
+Because Eq.
+(1) has been broken into two estimations, we need instruments that explain government funding and instruments that explain fundraising expenditures.
 Our approach is similar to that of Gruber (2004) and Gruber and Hungerman (2007).
 We can use our estimates from these three regressions to derive our desired predictions.
-The coefficient A on government grants from the estimation of equation (3) will tell us the total crowd out, combining both the direct and indirect effects.
-The coefficient B on fund-raising expenditures from the estimation of equation (4) will tell us the productivity of each dollar of fund-raising.
-Finally, the coefficient C on government grants from the estimation of equation (5) will tell us how much fund-raising falls when grants are received.
+The coefficient A on government grants from the estimation of Eq.
+(3) will tell us the total crowd-out, combining both the direct and indirect effects.
+The coefficient B on fundraising expenditures from the estimation of Eq.
+(4) will tell us the productivity of each dollar of fundraising.
+Finally, the coefficient C on government grants from the estimation of Eq.
+(5) will tell us how much fundraising falls when grants are received.

-We can use these coefficients to decompose the total effect, A. An additional dollar of grants will reduce fund-raising by C dollars, and each dollar of decreased fund-raising results in B dollars less in giving.
-Hence, the indirect change in donations from reduced fund-raising is B\C, which then means the direct crowding out effect is A - B\C.
+We can use these coefficients to decompose the total effect, A. An additional dollar of grants will reduce fundraising by C dollars, and each dollar of decreased fundraising results in B dollars less in giving.
+Hence, the indirect change in donations from reduced fundraising is B \ C, which then means the direct crowding out effect is A - B \ C.

-Notice that if fund-raising falls, then the charity also conserves some money that would have gone to fund-raising, and can spend this on services.
-Thus, if we want to discuss crowding out of spending rather than giving, we would call the total effect A - C, and the indirect effect B\C - C. The direct effect stays the same, A - B\C.
+Notice that if fundraising falls, then the charity also conserves some money that would have gone to fundraising, and can spend this on services.
+Thus, if we want to discuss crowding out of spending rather than giving, we would call the total effect A - C, and the indirect effect B \ C - C. The direct effect stays the same, A - B \ C.

-4.1 Instruments for Government Grants
+4.1.
+Instruments for government grants

-We need instruments that are correlated with government grants, but not with private donations or fund-raising expenditures.
+We need instruments that are correlated with government grants, but not with private donations or fundraising expenditures.
 We include, as control variables, measures to reflect the political party affiliation of the state governor and the distribution of Congressional representatives by political party affiliation for the state in which the firm is located.
 Our instruments exploit variation in the Congressional representation that is associated with the tenure of these representatives.
-First, we calculated the total seniority of the representatives for a state by political party affilication.
+First, we calculated the total seniority of the representatives for a state by political party affiliation.
 Since elections occur every two years, we get some time variation.
 We also get variation in state compositional changes due to redistricting after both the 1990 and 2000 censuses.

 We look to these political variables for instruments because the power (as represented by tenure) of a politician in Congress may be important in bringing federal dollars to the district, including grants to charitable organizations.
 Power, however, may also be associated with whether a given political party has a majority of the members representing a state.
 We, therefore, create a third measure that is the difference between the total tenure of the majority party for the state representatives and the total tenure of the minority party for the state representatives.
-From these three measures we report the results for the instruments for the government grants consisting of the total seniority of the members affiliated with the Democratic party and the difference between the seniority of the members with the most and least Congressional representatives.
+From these three measures we report the results for the instruments for the government grants consisting of the total seniority of the members affiliated with the Democratic Party and the difference between the seniority of the members with the most and least Congressional representatives.